2025 ANNUAL REPORT

 All Centers have been equipped with new ADA-compliant pool lifts, ensuring safe and independent access to aquatic facilities for individuals with disabilities.

-The Boston Celtics and Shamrock Foundation fully renovated the Huntington Avenue YMCA basketball court and created a brand-new toddler court for our families with young kids.
+The Boston Celtics Shamrock Foundation fully renovated the Huntington Avenue YMCA basketball court and created a brand-new kids court.

-In Partnership with the Boston Celtics and New Balance, the Roxbury YMCA Court was renovated to serve future generations.
+In partnership with the Boston Celtics and New Balance, the Roxbury YMCA basketball court was renovated to serve the community for generations to come.

 In 2025 we continued our commitment to facility improvements by continuing to update our spaces and provide enhancements that will allow our YMCAs to meet the needs of the future.